apache/kylin/website/_docs/tutorial/cube_migration.md

    ![](/images/tutorial/3.1/Kylin-Cube-Migration/3_cube_migration_request_succ.png)

 #### Step 6
-Cubes administrator will receive a migration request email, and can click the 'Action' drop down button in the 'Actions' column and select operation 'Approve Migration' button to migrate cube or select 'Reject Migration' button to reject request.
+Cubes administrator will receive a migration request email, and can click the 'Action' drop down button in the 'Admins' column and select operation 'Approve Migration' button to migrate cube or select 'Reject Migration' button to reject request.
 It also will send a notification email to the migration requester:

    ![](/images/tutorial/3.1/Kylin-Cube-Migration/4_approve_reject.png)